 • Sofya Baychuk, The Animation Workshop, Viborg, Denmark

-• Clarisse Chua, California College of the Arts, California, US
+• Clarisse Chua, California Institute of the Arts, Valencia, California, US

 Entering the 4th year of a bachelor degree

 • Rok Won Hwang, Ringling College of Art and Design, Florida, US

 • Trillina Mai, California State University Long Beach, California, US